Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: A Design Space for CCS

 \subsection{Participation}

-We define \textit{participation} as the design choices that shape \textit{who} uses the system and \textit{what} different \textit{users} are allowed to do.
-Table~\ref{tab:participation_dimensions} shows all of the participation dimensions and options.
-Choices that platforms make in this aspect range from those that encourage user participation in the system, to those that discourage it.
+We define \textit{Participation} as the design choices that shape \textit{who} uses the system and \textit{what} different users are allowed to do.
+Table~\ref{tab:participation_dimensions} shows the participation dimensions and options derived from our analysis.
+Platform choices in this aspect range from those that encourage user participation in the system to those that discourage it.

-The most basic dimension is, \textit{``Who sees published Notes?''} The options that platforms choose as answers to this question will greatly affect the system's impact.
-The most participatory implementations like X's allows all platform \textit{users} to see these \textit{notes}, while less participatory implementations limit the audience in some way beyond a \textit{user's} control, for example by their location.
-An even less participatory option would be to make \textit{notes} an optional feature that \textit{users} must opt in to see, which would greatly limit the system's impact.
+The most basic dimension is, \textit{``Who sees published Notes?''} Platforms' answers to this question greatly affect the system's impact.
+The most participatory implementations, like X's, allow all users to see these notes, while less participatory implementations limit the audience, for example by location.
+An even less participatory option is making notes an optional feature that users must opt into, which would greatly limit system impact.

-Other dimensions of participation determine who can \textit{contribute} to the system, such as: \textit{``Who are the context contributors?''} These dimensions shape the quality, quantity, and variety of the \textit{notes} that the system produces.
-All implementations we examined rely on platform \textit{users} as \textit{contributors}, but we see some variation in \textit{what} these \textit{users} are allowed to contribute.
-For example, YouTube currently does not allow \textit{users} to provide \textit{ratings}; instead, those are provided by third-parties who are paid by the platform.
-X allows AI systems to contribute \textit{notes} via an API.
-All of the implementations impose eligibility restrictions on \textit{users}, ensuring that platforms maintain discretion over who is admitted as a \textit{contributor}.
-Yet we can imagine a system that would automatically admit all eligible applicants, or even one with no eligibility restrictions, where all \textit{users} would be \textit{contributors} by default.
+Other dimensions of participation determine who can \textit{contribute} to the system, such as: \textit{``Who are the context contributors?''} These dimensions shape the quality, quantity, and variety of the notes the system produces.
+All implementations we examined rely on platform users as contributors, but we see variation in \textit{what} these users are allowed to contribute.
+For example, YouTube does not allow users to provide ratings; instead, ratings are provided by third parties paid by the platform.
+X allows AI systems, in addition to users, to contribute notes via an API.
+All implementations impose eligibility restrictions on users, limiting who can be a contributor.
+Yet platforms also decide which eligible applicants are admitted.
+A more participatory system would automatically admit all eligible applicants, or could eliminate eligibility restrictions and make all users contributors by default.